Effective Haskell

 - Writing Code Using Lists

-- Destructuring Values With Pattern Matching
+- Destructuring Values with Pattern Matching

 - Understanding How Programs Are Evaluated